kayceesrk/kayceesrk.github.io/_posts/2026-05-10-shrinking-the-oxcaml-bundle.md

-  bundle's re-allocated `Not_found`, `Sys_error` and friends are physically distinct from the host's copies, so a `try ... with Not_found ->` in stdlib code (the first place we hit this was `Hashtbl.randomized_default`, which reads `OCAMLRUNPARAM` inside a `try`) fails to catch the host's `Not_found` raised by the runtime.
-The fix is to bind each predef-exn variable in the bundle to a runtime `caml_get_global_data` lookup so the bundle picks up and reuses the host's instances rather than allocating new ones.
+  bundle's re-allocated `Not_found`, `Sys_error` and friends are physically distinct from the host's copies, so a `try ... with Not_found ->` in stdlib code (the first place we hit this was `Hashtbl.randomized_default` reading `OCAMLRUNPARAM`) fails to catch the host's `Not_found` raised by the runtime.
+The fix is to bind each predef-exn variable in the bundle to a runtime `caml_get_global_data` lookup so the bundle reuses the host's instances.

 - _The pseudo-filesystem raises on duplicate `.cmi` registrations._
   The bundle wants to re-emit `/static/cmis/stdlib.cmi`, which the